JCMS: Journal of Common Market Studies

 Title [followed, after a colon, by any subtitle if applicable].
 Continue with comma, name of author(s) or editors, then (in brackets) place of publication, colon, publishers, comma, [indicate 2nd or later edition where appropriate, comma], year, comma ISBN [13 digit] close brackets, semi-colon, and finally number of preliminary + ordinary pages (pp.) comma, price [np if no price is specified], hb and / or pb / or eb as appropriate ending with a full stop.

-At the end of all forms of review, contributors should list their name in capital letters and their institutional affiliation, where appropriate (underneath, in italics, not in capital letters).
+At the end of each review, contributors should list their name in capital letters and their institutional affiliation, where appropriate (underneath, in italics, not in capital letters).
 Book reviews should not carry any notes or references.
 Please note that book reviews exceeding 450 words will be returned to the author to be condensed.

-Manuscripts should meet the highest standards of academic writing.
+Manuscripts must meet the highest standards of academic writing.
 Book reviews that do not meet this standard will not be published.
-Authors for whom English is a second language should take extra care to meet the highest standards of academic writing.
-In addition, proof reading will be carried out by the review editors.
+Authors for whom English is a second language should take extra care.
+Please note that the review may be edited prior to publication.

 Please avoid all unnecessary formatting.
 Texts should be single-spaced in 12 point, Times New Roman and fully justified.
 For quotes please use single inverted commas.
-For other stylistic questions, you may refer to the style guidelines at the JCMS website:
+For other stylistic questions, you may refer to the style guide available on the JCMS website: http://onlinelibrary.wiley.com/journal/10.1111/%28ISSN%291468-5965

-Below is a checklist of possible points for your consideration, in no particular order.
+Below is a checklist of possible points for the consideration of prospective book reviewers, in no particular order.

 Bigger question / bone of contention / puzzle